esphome/esphome-devices/src/docs/devices/Miboxer-TRI-C1WR-Dimmer/index.md

 To put ESP32-C3 in flash mode EN needs to be pulled high and GPIO9 need to be pulled low.
 May take a 2-3 attempts, but just disconnect and reconnect 3V3 while keeping GPIO9 pulled low and click the retry button again until it works.

-The [datasheet](https://docs.ai-thinker.com/_media/esp32/docs/esp-c3-12f_specification.pdf) references GPIO8 which needs to be pulled low during flashing, use the following board to achieve this you can purchase ([AliExpress](https://www.aliexpress.com/item/1005002668365356.html), [Amazon](https://amzn.to/3o8owSb), [Banggood](https://www.banggood.com/ESP8266-Test-Board-Burner-Development-Board-WIFI-Module-For-ESP-01-ESP-01S-ESP-12E-ESP-12F-ESP-12S-ESP-18T-p-1684992.html)) a test board for effortless flashing.
-Just drop the module in, plug in the USB cable, hold the boot button while powering up and flash!
+The [datasheet](https://docs.ai-thinker.com/_media/esp32/docs/esp-c3-12f_specification.pdf) references GPIO8 which needs to be pulled low during flashing, best to solder a push switch or something that can act as a reset switch to allow ESP32-C3 to boot in flashing mode.

 ![Test Board](test_board.jpg "Test Board")